eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 ---
 layout: distill
 title: The Gibbard-Satterthwaite Theorem
-date: 2026-02-25
+date: 2026-02-27
-description: A walkthrough and proof of the theorem that proves reasonable ranked voting systems must be susceptible to strategic voting.
+description: A walkthrough and proof of the theorem that proves ranked voting systems must be susceptible to strategic voting.
 giscus_comments: true
 importance: 2
 tags: voting